roguesherlock/os161/design/assignment2.md

     >   j syscall?

 -   #### Now that OS/161 supports 64 bit values, lseek takes and returns a 64 bit offset value.
 Thus, lseek takes a 32 bit file handle (arg0), a 64 bit offset (arg1), a 32 bit whence (arg3), and needs to return a 64 bit offset.
 In void syscall(struct              trapframe *tf) where will you find each of the three arguments (in which registers) and how will you return the 64 bit offset?
-    >   arg0 in a0, arg1 in a2 & a3 and arg3 on stack. return in v0 & v1?
+    >   arg0 in a0, arg1 in a2 & a3 and arg3 at sp+16. return in v0 & v1 (v0 contains higher order bits, whilst v1 contains lower order bits as MIPS's byte order is set to BIG-ENDIAN order)